qeaml/nwge-docs/data/Bundle.md

 with nwge binaries.
 Bundle files can also be read and written by interfacing with the `nwge_bndl` shared library directly.

+Bundles are **flat**.
+You cannot have directories within a bundle, only files.
+The `nwgebndl` tool will emit a warning if it encounters a directory while adding files to a bundle file.

 ## Engine Object

 You must use bundle objects to enqueue data to be loaded from bundles into the